List on Bids44 →

 Essential Checks

-2. Match chassis number: Locate the chassis number (usually under the bonnet, on a doorframe sticker, or near the driver’s seat) and ensure it matches the RC book exactly.
+2. Match Chassis Number: Locate the chassis number (usually under the bonnet, on a doorframe sticker, or below the passenger seat) and ensure it precisely matches the RC book and the Parivahan records.

-3. Check odometer reading: Compare the dashboard reading with service records.
-If the odometer is low but the pedals and steering wheel show heavy wear, it’s a red flag for tampering.
+3. Cross-Verify Odometer Reading: Compare the dashboard odometer with service records.
+If mileage is low but pedals or steering show heavy wear, the odometer might be tampered with.

-4. Cold start test: Arrange to see the car first thing in the morning when the engine is cold.
-Listen for any difficulty starting, unusual noises, or excessive smoke, which can indicate engine issues.
+4. Perform a Cold Start Test: Arrange to see the car when it hasn’t been run for several hours.
+Listen for any difficulty in starting, excessive smoke, or unusual engine noises, which can signal underlying issues.

-5. Check all four tyres: Look for uneven wear, which could point to alignment problems or accident damage.
-Also, check the tyre date codes for age.
+5. Inspect All Four Tyres: Check for uneven wear patterns, which can indicate alignment problems or accident damage.
+Also, verify the tyre date codes to ensure they aren’t too old or mismatched.

-6. Open bonnet inspection: Look for any signs of oil leaks, check the coolant level, assess the battery’s age, and inspect the condition of all belts and hoses for cracks or fraying.
+6. Open the Bonnet: Look for any signs of oil leaks around the engine, check the coolant level, assess the battery’s age (date code on top), and inspect the condition of all belts for cracks or fraying.

-7. Test AC on max: Turn the air conditioning to its maximum setting and let it run for 5 minutes.
-Weak cooling suggests a compressor issue or low gas, which can be an expensive fix (₹5,000-₹15,000).
+7. Test AC on Max: Turn on the air conditioning to its maximum setting for at least 5 minutes.
+Weak cooling, unusual noises, or a foul smell can indicate a compressor problem or low gas, which costs ₹5,000-₹15,000 to fix.

-8. Drive for 15+ minutes: Take the car for a decent test drive.
-Pay attention to acceleration, braking performance, smooth gear shifts (manual or automatic), and any vibrations in the steering wheel at speeds above 80 kmph.
+8. Take a 15+ Minute Test Drive: Drive the car on varied roads.
+Pay attention to acceleration, braking effectiveness, smoothness of gear shifts (manual or automatic), and any vibrations in the steering wheel at speeds above 80 kmph.

-9. Check all electricals: Systematically test all power windows, central locking, ORVM adjustments, music system, reverse camera, and all exterior and interior lights.
+9. Check All Electricals: Systematically test every electrical component: power windows, central locking, ORVMs, infotainment system, reverse camera, all interior and exterior lights, and the horn.

-10. Look for paint mismatch and panel gaps: Walk around the car in good light, looking for variations in paint shade between panels, which indicates accident repair.
-Check for consistent gaps between all body panels.
+10. Look for Paint Mismatch and Panel Gaps: Carefully inspect the car’s exterior from different angles for variations in paint shade between panels, which suggests accident repair.
+Also, check for uneven gaps between body panels.

-12. Verify duplicate key: Ensure the seller has the duplicate key.
-Getting a new smart key from the dealer for a Curvv can cost anywhere from ₹8,000 to ₹20,000.
+12. Verify Duplicate Key Availability: Ensure the seller provides both original keys.
+Getting a new key from the Tata dealer, especially for modern cars, can cost anywhere from ₹5,000 to ₹25,000.

 Insider Checks